lite-xl/lite-xl.github.io/docs/developer-guide/child-processes.md

 end
 ```

-The first argument of the function is a table containing the program name
-and its arguments.
+The first argument of the function is a table containing the program name and its arguments.
-The program name and its arguments need not be escaped as the API does it
+The program name and its arguments need not be escaped as the API does it when necessary.
-when necessary.

-Since v2.1.0, users can provide a string instead of a table as the first
+Since v2.1.0, users can provide a string instead of a table as the first argument to prevent the function
-argument to prevent the function from escaping them.
+from escaping them.
 This may help with legacy software on Windows such as `cmd.exe`.
-However, this should not be done on POSIX platforms as the entire string will be
+However, this should not be done on POSIX platforms as the entire string will be treated as the program name
-treated as the program name and cause issues.
+and cause issues.

 !!! note
     Before v2.1.0, this table is not escaped on Windows.

 The second argument specifies options to control process creation.

-`timeout` is an advisory value that will be used by `process:wait()` and
+`timeout` is an advisory value that will be used by `process:wait()` and is optional.
-is optional.

 `cwd` is the current working directory of the program.
 If specified, the child process would run as if it was started in the directory.

-`stdin`, `stdout` and `stderr` tells Lite XL how to treat standard
-input and output of the child process.
+`stdin`, `stdout` and `stderr` tells Lite XL how to treat standard input and output of the child process.
 There are four possible values:

 - `process.REDIRECT_DEFAULT` is the default behavior.
 It will be deprecated
   in future versions as specifying `nil` is preferred.
-- `process.REDIRECT_PIPE` allows the Process API to write/read
-  the input/output of the child process.
+- `process.REDIRECT_PIPE` allows the Process API to write/read the input/output of the child process.
-- `process.REDIRECT_PARENT` redirects the child process' input/output
-  to the parent.
+- `process.REDIRECT_PARENT` redirects the child process' input/output to the parent.
-  If `stdin` has this value, child process will accept input from the parent
+  If `stdin` has this value, child process will accept input from the parent process' console.
-  process' console.
-  If `stdout` or `stderr` has this value, child process will output to the
-  parent process' console.
+  If `stdout` or `stderr` has this value, child process will output to the parent process' console.
 - `process.REDIRECT_DISCARD` discards any data to/from child process.
-- `process.REDIRECT_STDOUT` can only be used on `stderr` and will redirect
+- `process.REDIRECT_STDOUT` can only be used on `stderr` and will redirect the child process' standard error
-  the child process' standard error to its standard output.
+  to its standard output.

-`env` is a table containing the environment variables for the child process as
+`env` is a table containing the environment variables for the child process as key-value pairs.
-key-value pairs.

 !!! note
     On POSIX platforms, this table will **extend** the parent's environment.
-    On Windows, this table will **replace** the parent's environment.
+    On Windows with Lite XL version v2.1.1 and below, this table will **replace** the parent's environment.
-    In the future, this inconsistency may be fixed.

 The function returns a `Process` object that the user should hold onto until
 the child process can be safely terminated.